RomHaKorev/pumpkin-test-framework/README.md

 ## How to use it

-* A test category is represented by a class inheriting from `PumpkinTest::AutoRegisteredTestGroup`.
+* A test category is represented by a class inheriting from `PumpkinTest::AutoRegisteredTestFeature`.
-* A Single test is represented by a name and a lambda passed to the method `PumpkinTest::AutoRegisteredTestGroup::test`
+* A Single test is represented by a name and a lambda passed to the method `PumpkinTest::AutoRegisteredTestFeature::test(std::string, std::function<void()>)`
 * A test is considered as OK if no `PumpkinTest::PumpkinTestException` is raised during the execution
 * Pumpkin Test Framework provides several assertions to check the results

 Let's say we want to test the following function:

 ```
-void fizzbuzz(int value)
+std::string fizzbuzz(int value)
-{
-}
+{}
 ```

 First, we have to write our unit tests as followed in a source file (such as `tst_fizzbuzztest.cpp`):

 ```
-class FizzbuzzTest: public PumpkinTest::AutoRegisteredTestGroup
+class FizzbuzzTest: public PumpkinTest::AutoRegisteredTestFeature
 {
 public:
-    FizzbuzzTest(): PumpkinTest::AutoRegisteredTestGroup("fizzbuzz() function Unit Tests")
+    FizzbuzzTest(): PumpkinTest::AutoRegisteredTestFeature("fizzbuzz() function Unit Tests")
 	{
 	    test("Should return 'fizz' if parameter is a multiple of 3", []()
 		{